Core worker exemptions

 Getting a copy of your sentencing notes

 You'll need to make a request to the registrar of the court in which you were sentenced.
-If that court has closed, send your request to the nearest court to one that is now closed.
+If that court has closed, send your request to the nearest court to the one that is now closed.

 You can find the postal and email addresses for courts at:

 Further information for employers

 It's an offence under the Children's Act 2014 to employ someone subject to the workforce restriction who doesn't have a core worker exemption – non-compliance of this may lead to criminal prosecution.

 Even if they get a core worker exemption, it's still up to the employer to decide if they're suitable for the role they're applying for.
 Employers are not obligated to employer someone who has been granted a core worker exemption.

 Confirming a core worker exemption holder’s status

 You may need to verify that a current or prospective employee or student holds a core worker exemption.

 We don't provide exemption holders with certificates.
 So the only way to confirm that an individual holds one is to enquire against the core worker exemption register.

-To enquire against the register read these guidelines and then complete the enquiry form.
+To enquire against the register, read the guidelines and then complete the enquiry form.